OUR KINGSTON READING CURRICULUM

 HOW WE GET OUR CHILDREN TO BE FLUENT READERS, WHO UNDERSTAND WHAT THEY HAVE READ

 AND LOVE BOOKS!

 We understand how important it is for our pupils to leave Kingston as fluent readers who can understand texts that are put in front of them.
-We also understand how important it is for our pupils to love books.
-We have therefore put together a carefully crafted curriculum to ensure that the reading journey our pupils take with us is a successful one and prepares them for the next stage in their education.
+Our belief is that the teaching of reading is integral to a child’s understanding and appreciation of the world around them; a platform that allows our children to see beyond what they know, share in cultural experiences and develop the vocabulary they need to effectively express themselves We also understand how important it is for our pupils to love books and have therefore put together a carefully crafted curriculum to ensure that the reading journey our pupils take with us is an enjoyable one and prepares them for the next stage in their education..

 Our passion for reading is shared by many inspirational people and we believe:

 "Reading is important, if you know how to read then the whole world opens up to you."
 Barack Obama.

 "The more that you read, the more thing you will know.
 The more that you learn, the more places you'll go."
 Dr Seuss.

 "If you are going to get anywhere in life, you have to read a lot of books."
 Roald Dahl.